mmaxs/uvcc/doc/src/Introduction.md

 \page p__example Examples

+uvcc sources are accompanied with several illustrative programs the source code of which can be found in the /example subdirectory.
-* \subpage p__example_cpio "cpio" - a simple program that copies its stdin to stdout
+* \subpage p__example_cpio "cpio" - a simple program that copies its stdin to stdout. \n It shows some essential points that one comes across with when begin to develop programs using libuv and how uvcc simplifies the code.
 * \subpage p__example_tee  "tee" - illustrates simple versions for buffer and request pools